By Amy, from Women Who Money

 My early 40’s were similar to prior years.
 Save a little, spend a lot.
-Family vacations, college and high school tuition for the kids, new vehicles every couple years, gadgets, and more stuff to fill a 4,000 square foot house.
+Family vacations, college and high school tuition for the kids.
+New vehicles every couple of years, gadgets, and more stuff to fill a 4,000 square foot house.

-Then, I rebuilt my life following a different path.
+Then, I rebuilt my life following a different path, I:

 - Bought a sensible house (less than 2000 sq. ft.) that was a foreclosure property

-- Finally finished my bachelor’s degree, graduating just after I turned 45
+- Finally finished my bachelor’s degree, graduating just after turning 45

 - Began maxing out my 401k contributions